California's top experiences

 Anchoring the southernmost link in the Cascades' chain of volcanoes, this alien landscape bubbles over with roiling mud pots, noxious sulfur vents and steamy fumaroles, not to mention its colorful cinder cones and crater lakes.
 You won’t find the crowds of more famous national parks at this off-the-beaten-path destination, but Lassen still offers peaks to be conquered, azure waters to be paddled, forested campsites for pitching your tent and boardwalks through Bumpass Hell that will leave you awestruck.

-A star-studded oasis in the Mojave ever since the retro days of Frank Sinatra’s Rat Pack, ‘PS’ is a chic desert resort getaway.
-Do like A-list stars and hipsters do: lounge by your mid-century modern hotel’s swimming pool, go art-gallery hopping or vintage shopping, and drink cocktails from sunset till dawn.
+A star-studded oasis in the Sonora Desert since the retro days of Frank Sinatra’s Rat Pack, ‘PS’ is a chic desert resort getaway.
+Do like the A-list stars do: lounge by your mid-century modern hotel’s swimming pool, go art-gallery hopping, vintage shopping, and drink cocktails from sunset till dawn.
 Feeling less loungey?
 Break a sweat on hiking trails that wind through desert canyons across Native American tribal lands, or scramble to a summit in the San Jacinto Mountains, reached via a head-spinning aerial tramway.